r-tamura/toy-json/README.md

 # toy json

-A toy json processor witten in Rust
+A toy json processor written in Rust

 ## Usage